datum-lang/scie/docs/adr/0007-use-bin-data-for-languages.md

 1. TLV

-then compare in with JSON.1
+then compare in with JSON.

 ## Decision